billthefish/LDrawDesignPad/docs/readme.txt

 1. Installation
 ----------------

-The installer will do everything for you.
-Just install like every other program.

-If using the upgrade file, uzip the contents into the directory that LDDP is installed
+Unzip the contents into the directory that you want to install LDDP.

 2. Introduction